How to Cook with Spices, History, Benefits and More

 What is Mace?
 About mace and sister spice nutmeg and uses in recipes for chocolate cherry chews and nutmeg crisps.

 What is Oregano?
 Has medicinal characteristics and used to season delicious foods like pastas, pizza and others; recipe for baked tomatoes.
+When you learn how to cook with spices you will benefit in health as well as taste.

 What is Paprika?
 This popular spice is used in a wide variety of recipes like turkey casserole.